- Treatment for erectile dysfunction with Spedra®

 - What is the active substance in Spedra®?

-- Who may be considered for treatment with Spedra®?
+- Who can be considered for treatment with Spedra®?

 - How is Spedra® taken?